Zoom on the Honda EB2200i

 A CO alarm indicator will flash for about five minutes, during which it will be impossible to restart the engine.

 While it’s a welcomed additional security feature, remember to always take your generator outside (opens in a new tab).

 The Honda EB2200i is EPA-approved and CARB-compliant.
-Thus, selling and purchasing this generator is allowed in each of the 50 states, including California.
+Therefore, its sale and purchase are permitted in all of the 50 states, including California.